Close-up of a front tooth implant being placed

 Conclusion

-Replacing a missing front tooth can restore more than your smile—it can bring back your comfort, confidence, and daily function.
+Replacing a missing front tooth can restore more than your smile.
+It can bring back your comfort, confidence, and daily function.
 A front tooth implant offers a natural-looking, long-lasting solution that fits seamlessly with your existing teeth.

 At Yaletown Dental Boutique, we combine advanced 3D imaging and digital smile design with cosmetic dentistry expertise to deliver results that look and feel like your own.
 Whether you’re just exploring your options or ready to move forward, our team is here to guide you.